-GJS is composed of three semi-autonomous units that deliver programs in three areas: political science (BS, BA, MA), criminal justice (BS, MSCJC), and public administration (MPA).
-Each of these program areas has an independent curriculum committee, though, because they overlap, they are open to all members of the department.
+GJS is composed of three semi-autonomous units that deliver programs in three areas: Political Science (BS, BA, MA), Criminal Justice (BS), and Public Administration (MPA).
+Each of these program areas has an independent curriculum committee, but, because they overlap, they are open to all members of the department.
 Members of the public administration and the criminal justice faculty, for example, teach courses in political science in support of the undergraduate public administration and pre-professional legal studies concentrations.

-I. Faculty
+I. FACULTY

-A. Voting.
+A. Voting:

 All members of the faculty, excluding emeriti faculty, adjunct faculty, and part-time faculty teaching less than six (6) hours per semester, have the right to hold faculty offices and to vote in faculty meetings and faculty elections and in departmental and college committees on which they serve except as noted in Article II, Section 3.
 (ASU Faculty Handbook, Article II, Section 2).
+Those eligible to serve and vote on the department's Promotion and Tenure Committee are all tenured faculty within the department.
 Those eligible to serve on and participate in election of members to departmental personnel committees are full time faculty in the ranks of instructor, assistant professor, associate professor, and professor.
 (ASU Faculty Handbook, Article II, Section 3).
 Those eligible to serve on and participate in the election of members to the department post tenure review committee are tenured full time faculty.
-Proxy voting is not allowed at department meetings.
+With the exception of the PTC, proxy voting is not allowed at department meetings.

-B. Department Meetings.
+B. Department Meetings:

 Department meetings are the forums in which faculty governance occurs in the department.
 Department meetings will be held regularly and will be generally managed according to Robert's Rules of Order.
-Members of the faculty will be given an opportunity to participate in agenda setting for department meetings, and attendance is expected.
+Members of the faculty will be given an opportunity to participate in agenda setting for department meetings and attendance is expected.
 A majority of voting membership shall constitute a quorum.
-Department meetings may be called by the chair, or by petition of one-third of voting members of the department.
+Department meetings may be called by the Department Chair or by petition of one-third of voting members of the department.
 Department meetings must be called one week in advance.